35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 dd if=/dev/random of=/root/secret.bin bs=32 count=1
 ```

-2. Add the key to luks (if you are using SWAP do it for both encrytped drives)
+2. Add the key to luks
 ```
 cryptsetup luksAddKey /dev/<your drive> /root/secret.bin
 ```